Boxberg Racetrack: Trackday at the Bosch Test Center

 - Beginner-friendly: Perfect as a first step before more demanding routes such as the Nordschleife

-→ Available Boxvberg dates in the ESC calendar
+→ Available Boxberg dates in the ESC calendar

 ESC training formats at Boxberg